mattlewis92/webpack-retry-chunk-load-plugin/README.md

     cacheBust: `function() {
       return Date.now();
     }`,
+    // optional value to set request timeout in milliseconds
+    timeout: 3000,
     // optional value to set the maximum number of retries to load the chunk.
 Default is 1
     maxRetries: 5,
     // optional list of chunks to which retry script should be injected